DGS-Dead-Gnome-Society/ServiceX/README.md

 * Channel Statistics
 * Polling System (Democracy)
 * Ensured compatibility with UnrealIRCd specifics
-* Verification of users based on NickServ account
+* Verification of users based on NickServ account shown in their /WHOIS